PS5's official specs reveal 825GB SSD, GPU details

-The PS5 is set for a holiday 2020 release, but much of the system is still a mystery.
-Sony looks to remedy that on Wednesday with a video focused on the upcoming console's architecture.
-One detail we already know: Sony says the PS5 release is on schedule despite the coronavirus pandemic according to GamesRadar.
+Sony on Wednesday revealed new details about the upcoming PlayStation 5.
+The next-gen video game console is set for a holiday 2020 release, and Sony reportedly says that schedule won't be impacted by the coronavirus pandemic.

-Before the start of the presentation, Eurogamer reported the official specs of the console.
-Powering Sony's new system is a CPU and GPU both made by AMD along with an 852GB SSD.
+In a nearly hour-long presentation, Sony detailed the PS5's architecture.
+Powering Sony's new system are a CPU and GPU both made by AMD, along with an 852GB SSD.

 - 8x Zen 2 Cores at 3.5GHz